 METALS-Copper set for biggest weekly loss since March 2020

-July 15 (Reuters) - London copper prices fell on Friday, on track for their worst weekly loss in more than two years, on a stronger dollar and weak demand outlook due to slowing economic growth and imminent rate hikes.
+July 15 (Reuters) - London copper prices were on track for the worst weekly loss in 28 months on Friday, pulled down by a strong dollar and weak demand outlook as lacklustre economic growth and aggressive rate hikes loom.

 Economic growth in top metals consumer China slowed sharply in the second quarter, expanding 0.4% year-on-year and missing expectations, as widespread lockdowns to curb record COVID cases hit industrial activity and consumer spending.